LHB410/LHB410/README.md

 ### Hi there 👋

 About me:
-- 🌱 I’m currently working as a DevOps Engineer with K8's, Docker Github actions, Ruby on Rails, and Elastic Search for observability
+- 🌱 I’m currently working as a Backend Engineer with K8's, Docker Github actions, Ruby on Rails, and Elastic Search for observability
 - 🔭 I’m currently working on a handy DnD app for all your homebrew rules
 - 👯 I’m looking to collaborate on anything!
-Hit me up and let's collab
+Hit me up!
 - 💬 Ask me about my side projects!
 I always have something on the side.
 - 📫 How to reach me: laura@laurabrooks.codes
 - 😄 Pronouns: She/Her